-- 23.1 All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+- 24.1 All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
 This will also help if/when responding to any complaints about the way a case has been handled by the School.
-Information should be kept confidential and stored securely.
-Concerns and referrals will be kept in a separate child protection file for each child.
-These should include: - 23.1.1 a clear and comprehensive summary of the concern; - 23.1.2 details of how the concern was followed up and resolved; - 23.1.3 a note of any action taken, decisions reached and the outcome. - 23.2 The information created in connection with this policy may contain personal data.
+Information is kept confidential and stored securely on CPOMS.
+These should include: - 24.1.1 a clear and comprehensive summary of the concern; - 24.1.2 details of how the concern was followed up and resolved; - 24.1.3 a note of any action taken, decisions reached and the outcome. - 24.2 The information created in connection with this policy may contain personal data.
 The School's use of this personal data will be in accordance with data protection law.
-The School has published on its website privacy notices which explain how the School will use personal data. - 23.3 All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 23.4 Insofar as pupil/student records are concerned: - 23.4.1 Staff must record all concerns about a pupil/student on the School's pro forma record which is available on CPOMS.
-Guidance on record keeping is set out in Appendix 2. - 23.4.2 The DSL will open a child protection file following a report to them of a child protection concern about a pupil/student.
+The School has published on its website privacy notices which explain how the School will use personal data. - 24.3 All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 24.4 Insofar as pupil/student records are concerned: - 24.4.1 Staff must record all concerns about a pupil/student on the School's pro forma record which is available on CPOMS.
+Guidance on record keeping is set out in Appendix 2. - 24.4.2 The DSL will open a child protection file following a report to them of a child protection concern about a pupil/student.
 The DSL will record all discussions with both colleagues and external agencies, decisions made and the reasons for them and detail of the action taken.

-23.5 Information sharing and multi-agency working
+24.5 Information sharing and multi-agency working